Shreeramghimire/Salmon-Statistics/third_part.md

 | **Sum of Squared Residuals** | $e^T e$ | The **Total Farm Mistake**.
 Least Squares finds the multipliers ($\beta$) that make this number as tiny as possible |

 If we understand that **Fitted Values = The Rule**, and **Residuals = The Exceptions to the Rule**, we understand 90% of regression!

+## Ordinary Least Squares (OLS) Regression: From Intuition to Matrix Algebra

+This is the ultimate question that ties everything together!
+Let's build this from the ground up—from the intuitive farm-level concept all the way to the elegant matrix algebra.

+---

+## Part 1: What is OLS (Ordinary Least Squares)?

+**The One-Sentence Definition:**

+> OLS is a mathematical method that finds the line (or hyperplane) that minimizes the sum of the squared vertical distances between our actual data points and our predicted values.

+**The "Ordinary" Part:**

+- "Ordinary" means we're using the basic version—no fancy weighting, no regularization, just pure, classic regression.

+**The Core Idea:**

+Imagine we're drawing a line through a scatterplot of salmon weights vs. feed amounts.
+OLS finds the **one specific line** where:

+- The total error (distance from each point to the line) is as small as possible
+- Big errors are heavily penalized (because we square them)
+- Positive and negative errors don't cancel out (again, because we square them)

+---